On this page:

 Scientists are working on tests to diagnose CJD that are more accurate, safer, and less invasive than the currently available tests.
 One such test is an easy-to-use nasal brush test that collects cells along the mucous membranes in a person’s nasal cavity for analysis.
 Although more study is needed before this test can be used on people with neurologic problems, scientists believe the nasal brush test could make it possible to rapidly and accurately diagnose CJD.
 More information about this new test can be found at www.nih.gov/news/health/aug2014/niaid-06.htm.

-Five cases of transmission of the agent that causes vCJD through blood have been reported. vCJD is the disease that occurs in people who ate tainted beef or were exposed to products from cattle with "mad cow" disease. vCJD is different from the classic type of CJD that occurs in pituitary hGH recipients. vCJD is a different disease from CJD.
-Scientists do not believe that the type of CJD that occurs in GH recipients can be transmitted by blood, but more study is needed.
-Because no test can rule out the presence of CJD in blood or organs, pituitary hGH recipients are not allowed to donate blood or organs.
+Five cases of transmission of the agent that causes vCJD through blood have been reported. vCJD is the disease that occurs in people who ate tainted beef or were exposed to products from cattle with “mad cow” disease. vCJD is different from the classic type of CJD that occurs in pituitary hGH recipients. vCJD is a different disease from CJD.
+Scientists do not believe that the type of CJD that occurs in GH recipients has been transmitted from person-to-person by blood, but more study of this risk is needed.
+In addition, no licensed test can rule out the presence of CJD in blood or organs.
+Hence, until more is known, in accordance with FDA guidelines*, pituitary hGH recipients should not donate blood.

 - Relatives of individuals with rare genetic forms of CJD; they could harbor CJD even if they do not have symptoms.

-- Anyone who has lived in the United Kingdom for 3 months between 1980 and 1996 or in France for 5 years between 1980 and the present.*
+- Anyone who has lived in the United Kingdom for at least 3 months between 1980 and 1996 or in France for at least 5 years between 1980 and the present.*

 People who have been treated only with biosynthetic GH (bGH), in use since 1985, can donate blood and organs.
 Also, family members of people treated with pituitary hGH can donate blood and organs.